Omerbixx/pulsebuilder/system.md

 - Add depth: gradients, soft shadows, glass panels, subtle textures, and tasteful motion.
 - Prioritize readability: adequate contrast, line-height, and max-width.
 - Mobile must be excellent: large touch targets, comfortable spacing, no clipped UI.
+- Explicitly sanity-check the layout on a **narrow mobile viewport** (e.g. 360–430px wide).
+In particular:
+  - The **header and navigation** must stay usable on phones: logo + links must not overflow off-screen, overlap, or wrap into a broken second line.
+On narrow mobile viewports, you should default to a simplified mobile header where the main navigation collapses into a side menu / hamburger menu (or similarly compact toggle), rather than keeping the full inline nav.
+  - The **footer** must fit naturally on mobile: columns should stack vertically, text must remain readable, and links must not be squashed into tiny columns.
+  - Hero text stays readable (no tiny fonts, no text pushed off-screen).
+  - Sections stack cleanly (no columns squeezed to illegible widths, no side-by-side layouts without proper wrapping).
+  - No content is only visible on desktop; every important section must still look intentional and readable on mobile.

 Copywriting rules:
 - Avoid bland headlines like "Welcome to..." or "Discover the world of..." unless the user explicitly wants that.